 - A training system where details of training courses employees are to do or have completed are held.

 Now we need to pass to the finance system and training system details of new employees as well as any changes to employee details i.e. name change due to marriage, job title changes due to promotion, etc. We also need to pass approved expenses from the finance system to the HR system so employees can be reimbursed, as well as receive invoices from external suppliers and payment of these invoices.

 In the simple most basic scenario, we achieve the passing of information between systems using paper forms or even email.
-So when a new employee joins, his details are entered into the HR system most likely from a form and the new employee details passed to the finance and training systems either using the same form or printing off details from the HR system and passing these details onto the finance and training support functions to enter the new employee details into those systems manually.
+So when a new employee joins, his details are entered into the HR system most likely from a form and the new employee details are passed to the finance and training systems either using the same form or printing off details from the HR system and passing these details onto the finance and training support functions to enter the new employee details into those systems manually.

-The same will occur for the approved expenses from the finance system to the HR system and also receiving invoices and payment of these to suppliers.
+The same will occur for the approved expenses from the finance system to the HR system and also for receiving invoices and payment of these to suppliers.
 The main issues with a manual process are that it is prone to errors and delays and has no real audit trail.